Bishal4225/static-site-using-ecr-image/README.md

 Project that we are going to build in this complete practice course

-- Project - BRAND LANDING PAGE
+- Project - BRAND LANDING PAGE USING NGINX SERVER